mvchalupnik/genetic-opt/README.md

 <img src="imgs/fitness_scatterplot_test.png" width = "300">

-To reiterate, this example is a bit silly since we are only optimizing over two variables; to use genetic optimization at it's full potential, it will make most sense to use it for functions of many variables.
+To reiterate, this example is a bit silly since we are only optimizing over two variables; to use genetic optimization at its full potential, it will make most sense to use it for functions of many variables.